-Gabrovo is one of the districts with the most unfavorable demographic conditions.
-The results in the field of education are good.
+Gabrovo is one of the districts with the most unfavorable demographic picture.
+Educational results are good.
 The indicators evaluating healthcare place the district among the top performers in the country.
 Gabrovo is among the districts with the highest share of health-insured persons.
-The district continues to be the leader as regards the share of cleared crimes.
-The relatively high share of the urban population explains the large share of the population living in settlements with public sewerage systems.
-Cultural life in Gabrovo district remains among the most intensive in the country.
+The share of cleared crimes has decreased but remains among the highest in the country.
+The installed RES capacities have gone up considerably to exceed the national average per capita.
+Cultural life and tourism in Gabrovo district remain among the most active in the country.

 Download reports from preivious years: